spokestack/spokestack.io/content/docs/React Native/getting-started.md

 ## Conclusion

 That's all there is to it!
 Your app is now configured to accept and respond to voice commands.
 Obviously there's more we could tell you, and you can have much more control over the speech recognition process (including, but not limited to, configuring the pipeline's sensitivity and adding your own custom wakeword models).
-If you're interested in these advanced topics, check out our other guides.
-We'll be adding to them as Spokestack grows.
+If you're interested in these advanced topics, check out our other Concepts and Design guides.
+We'll be adding more React Native guides soon.